 You are permitted to have a bicycle on campus.
-Storage spaces or racks are provided around the campus at a variety of locations.
-You may not store bicycles in lounges, hallways or stairwells as this can block an exit in case of an emergency evacuation.
-If your bicycle is stolen or damaged, it is your responsibility to report it to the Department of Public Safety.
+Storage spaces or racks are provided around campus at various locations.
+You may not store bicycles in lounges or hallways.
+If your bike is stolen or damaged, it is your responsibility to report it to the Department of Public Safety.